 Industry Canada's requirements concerning radio apparatus capable of and intended for receiving television broadcasting are contained in Radiocommunication Regulations, Part III, under Category II equipment, and the standards that apply are defined in the broadcasting equipment technical standard BETS-7, Technical Standards and Requirements for Radio Apparatus Capable of Receiving Television Broadcasting.
-The Regulations as promulgated pertain to three specific types of radio apparatus: standard television receiving apparatus, cable compatible television apparatus and supplementary television broadcasting receiving apparatus.
-These apparatus are more commonly referred to as: Standard TV receivers (digital and/or analog), cable compatible TV receivers (digital and/or analog) and supplementary TV receivers (digital and/or analog) respectively.

 3. Q. What is considered to be a permanent label or marking?

 A. Any label or marking is considered permanent if it cannot be removed without the use of tools.

 4. Q. Are there any regulations under the Radiocommunication Act, other than the Radiocommunication Regulations, Part III, which are applicable to technical requirements for TV receivers?

 A. Currently, the only other regulations dealing with technical requirements for TV receivers under the Radiocommunication Act are contained in Part VI of the Radiocommunication Regulations and concern interference, including interference-causing equipment.

 5. Q. Is there an additional labelling requirement for TV receivers under Part VI of the Radiocommunication Regulations?

 A. There is no special requirement for a label to indicate compliance under that aspect only, as labelling is associated with meeting all of Industry Canada's BETS-7 requirements.